benhamilton/benhamilton.github.io/now.md

 Also doing:

-- Playing with local LLMs (LM Studio, MacWhisper) and AI tools like Claude Code.
+- Playing with local LLMs and frontier model AI tools.
 Training LLMs on information local to the device - I see locally trained LLMs as useful to both individuals and businesses, where their IP is kept local and not sent to the cloud
-- Extensive community work in Vanuatu, mostly on Efate Island.
-Spent 2 weeks on Tanna in August 2025 helping out, and assisting with future projects that will take place on other islands.
-- Riding a KTM 250 in Vanuatu.
-- Visiting more islands in the Pacific

 The countries I've visited, in order of first visit are: